main

 Overview

-The core function that executes the complete 4-stage TFBP modeling workflow:
+Executes the complete TFBP modeling workflow:

 Returns: None (results saved to output directory)